-- PUBLIC SERVICE LAWS: POLITICAL REFORM ACT, RALPH M. BROWN ACT AND THE CALIFORNIA PUBLIC RECORDS ACT - Receive a presentation and training from the City Attorney's Office regarding public service laws: Political Reform Act, Ralph M. Brown Act, and the California Public Records Act, the committee handbook and Resolution of the City Council Establishing the Committee.
-(Staff Contact: Celia Brewer, City Attorney's Office) - 2.
-COMMITTEE BUSINESS: Collaborate and discuss the following topics: - a.
-Committee Ground Rules Development Committee members will work together to establish ground rules for how they wish group members to conduct themselves during meetings. - b.
-Committee Chair and Vice Chair Election Receive information on the roles and responsibilities of the Committee Chair and Vice Chair and elects a Chair and Vice Chair. - c.
-Village and Barrio Objective Design Standards Project Background Receive information on the Village and Barrio Objective Design Standards Project and the Project Schedule - d.
-Self-Guided Walking Tour
+- RALPH M. BROWN ACT AND CALIFORNIA PUBLIC RECORDS ACT PRESENTATION Receive a presentation and training from the City Attorney's Office regarding the Ralph M. Brown Act, the California Public Records Act, the committee handbook and Resolution of the City Council Establishing the Committee.
+(Staff Contact: Celia Brewer, City Attorney's Office and Sheila Cobian, City Manager's Office) - 2.
+COMMITTEE BUSINESS Receive presentations from city staff and consultants on the following topics: - Committee Ground Rules Development.
+Presentation will include a more detailed look at the proposed committee update process and tentative meeting topics.
+Committee members will then work together to establish ground rules for how they wish group members to conduct themselves during meetings. - Growth Management Background.
+City Planning to provide a brief presentation on existing Carlsbad growth management plan, pertinent state law. - Committee name.
+Members will participate in a facilitated discussion about the committee's name and how it could be changed to better reflect the breadth of issues the committee will be addressing.
+(Staff Contact: Sarah Lemons, Communication & Engagement and Don Neu, City Planner)